 for doing, what I belive is a wonderful job."

 We agree, Patrick, nicely done!
-Select the following links to see other images.
+Select the following thumbnails to see other images.

 Aaron Bates sent this image of the set.
 For closeups of the individual characters,